andicodetrf/pongpy/README.md

 # The Pong Game
-This is a 2-player game on the same machine.
+This is a simple 2-player game that can only be played on the same machine.

-To know more about the game, refer to: [Wikipedia](https://en.wikipedia.org/wiki/Pong)
+To find out more on game rules, refer to: [Wikipedia](https://en.wikipedia.org/wiki/Pong)

 ![wiki-pong-gif](https://upload.wikimedia.org/wikipedia/commons/thumb/6/62/Pong_Game_Test2.gif/220px-Pong_Game_Test2.gif)